ZenWave360/ZenWave360.github.io/pages/DDD/JHipster-As-IDL-for-OpenAPIv3.md

 layout: page
 title: OpenAPI Code Generator
 permalink: /Domain-Driven-Design/JDL-Domain-Language/JHipster-As-IDL-for-OpenAPIv3
-parent: "JDL for Entities, Aggregates and Relations"
+parent: "JDL for Entities Aggregates and Relations"
 nav_order: 1
 ---

+# Generating OpenAPI definition files from JDL with ZenWaveSDK

 Writing YAML by hand is no fun, but you can simplify the process of writing OpenAPI definition files by using a Domain Specific Language (DSL).